Creative director

 - excellent leadership and interpersonal skills as well as the ability to inspire the creative team to give their best

-- strong written and verbal communication skills, as well as presentation skills in order to make outstanding pitches
+- strong written and verbal communication skills, as well as presentation skills to make outstanding pitches

 - plenty of creative ideas and an understanding of the clients' vision